Welcome to our eSafety Homepage at the British International School of Ljubljana

 This is our Emails and Passwords Guidance which we share with our students.

-Thank you to all parents from our community who have shared articles that they have found online to raise awareness of the dangers of social media, the internet and advice on how to address these:
+Thank you to all parents from our community who have shared articles that they have found online to raise awareness of the dangers of social media, the internet and advice on how to address the following.

 Resources for Parents